 - Clinical science

 Chronic myeloid leukemia (CML) belongs to the group of .
 It is a malignancy of the hematopoietic stem cells with excessive proliferation of the myeloid lineage (especially granulocytes).
 It is caused by a cytogenetic aberration (Philadelphia chromosome 22) that results in the formation of a BCR-ABL fusion gene.
 The increased activity of this gene's product – a tyrosine kinase – promotes unregulated proliferation of myeloid progenitor cells, which eventually differentiate into mature cells.
 CML has three distinct clinical phases.
 The chronic phase is characterized by nonspecific symptoms (fever, weight loss, night sweats) and splenomegaly and can persist for up to 10 years.
 The accelerated phase is characterized by complications secondary to the suppression of the other cell lines (thrombocytopenia, anemia, recurrent infections).
 The clinical picture of the terminal phase, blast crisis, resembles that of acute leukemia.
 Important diagnostic features are severe leukocytosis (> 500,000/μl), basophilia, and extreme splenomegaly.
 The most important therapeutic principle is targeted therapy with imatinib, which selectively inhibits BCR-ABL tyrosine kinase.
 This drug has revolutionized CML treatment and greatly improved the prognosis of CML.

-- Reciprocal translocation between chromosome 9 and chromosome 22 → formation of the Philadelphia chromosome t(9;22) → fusion of the ABL gene with the BCR gene on chromosome 22 → formation of the BCR-ABL gene → encodes a BCR-ABL non-receptor tyrosine kinase with increased enzyme activity
+- Reciprocal translocation between chromosome 9 and chromosome 22 → formation of the Philadelphia chromosome t(9;22) → fusion of the ABL1 gene (chromosome 9) with the BCR gene (chromosome 22) → formation of the BCR-ABL gene → encodes a BCR-ABL non-receptor tyrosine kinase with increased enzyme activity

-- Result: inhibits physiologic apoptosis and increases mitotic rate → uncontrolled proliferation of functioning granulocytes
+- Result: inhibits physiologic apoptosis and increases mitotic rate → uncontrolled proliferation of functional granulocytes

 |Malignancy||Detection of Philadelphia translocation|